imagej/imagej.github.io/pages/Jython_Scripting_Examples.md

 description: test description
 ---

+{% include info-box content="This page is a copy of [Jython Scripting](Jython_Scripting "wikilink").
+The original wiki page is in a rewrite progress.
+When rewriting [Jython Scripting](Jython_Scripting "wikilink") is finished, this wiki page will be shortened to only contain Jython code examples." %}

+{% include Learn content="scripting" %}[Jython](http://www.jython.org/)
-[Jython](http://www.jython.org/) is an implementation of the [Python programming language](https://www.python.org/) designed to run on the Java platform.
+is an implementation of the [Python programming language](https://www.python.org/) designed to run on the Java platform.

 ## Quickstart

-  - Press  to bring up the [Script Editor](Script_Editor "wikilink").
+  - Press {% include key content="\[" %} to bring up the [Script Editor](Script_Editor "wikilink").
-  - Select an example Jython script from the  menu.
+  - Select an example Jython script from the {% include bc content="Templates | \[by language\] | Python" %} menu.
-  - Press  to run the script\!
+  - Press {% include key content="Ctrl|R" %} to run the script\!

 ## The Jython interpreter plugin

 The interpreter provides a screen and a prompt.
 Type any jython code on the prompt to interact with ImageJ.

-Launch it from .
+Launch it from {% include bc content="Plugins | Scripting | Jython
+Interpreter" %}.
 See [Scripting Help](Scripting_Help "wikilink") for all keybindings, and also [Scripting comparisons](Scripting_comparisons "wikilink").

+{% include warning-box content="Note that ImageJ also ships a unified Script Interpreter plugin, accessible from

 Within the interpreter, all ImageJ, java.lang.\* and TrakEM2 classes are automatically imported.
 So creating new images and manipulating them is